HAVE QUESTIONS ABOUT YOUR DISABILITY CLAIM? REACH OUT TODAY

 Reasons Against

-So, if you have a company-sponsored LTD plan and the company paid half and you the other half, 50 percent of your benefits will be taxed.
-If the company paid all premiums, the tax is 100 percent of the amount received monthly.
-If you paid 100 percent, there is no tax.
+So, if you have a company-sponsored LTD plan and the company paid half and you the other half, 50 percent of your benefits would generally be taxed.
+If the company paid all premiums, the tax is generally 100 percent of the amount received monthly.
+If you paid 100 percent of the premiums with post tax dollars, the benefits are generally not taxable.

 Another consideration is to ask yourself how prepared you are to handle a sudden cash infusion.
 If you get $600,000 and it has to last 20 years, that’s only $30,000 a year to live on, unless you make wise investments or start a business that turns you a nice profit.